coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 If you add a Ruby gem, put its *fixed* version number in the Gemfile file, and please add a brief comment to explain what it is and/or why it's there.

+Our default 'rake' process includes bundle_audit, which checks for dependencies with known vulnerabilities.
+See the next section for how to detect obsolete reused components, and how we update them.

 ## Updating reused components

 For stability we set fixed version numbers of reused components